Houston Fire Department

 SPACE HEATERS IN OFFICE BUILDINGS- For information on the use of space heaters in office buildings please click here for a letter from the Fire Marshal regarding this topic >>>

 TIER 2 SUBMISSION - The State now requires all Tier 2 submittals sent to them to be in electronic format using the Tier2Submit software.

 TOO MANY PEOPLE IN THE CLUB - You can contact the Houston Fire Department's Fire Prevention Division that enforces the Fire Code.
 Day: 832-394-6900 Night: 713-884-3131.

 TOY DRIVE - Every year, starting around mid-November, the Houston Fire Department along with other Houston area non-profit organizations collect new, unwrapped toys at all HFD Fire Stations now through mid-December.
 HFD gives these toys to local non-profit organizations to distribute.
-For more information call the HFD Public Affairs office at 832-394-6633 or visit the Toy Drive's Facebook Page at facebook/OperationStockingStuffer
+For more information, please call the HFD Public Affairs Office at 832-394-6636.

-VOLUNTEER - The Houston Fire Department does not have a volunteer program for minors or citizens to fullfill court orders.
-Citizens interested in the Houston Volunteer Fire Department (Not Offically HFD) may see our contact list for details.
+VOLUNTEER - The Houston Fire Department does not have a volunteer program for minors or citizens to fulfill court orders.
+Citizens interested in the Houston Volunteer Fire Department (Not Officially HFD) may see our contact list for details.
 For other volunteer opportunities and questions, please contact the HFD Public Affairs Office at 832.394.6633 or email email@example.com.